brmkit/ludus-ranges/README.md

 # ludus-ranges

-A minimal *(and personal)* setup for running **Ludus CLI** inside a containerized development environment to easily manage Ludus ranges.
+A minimal *(and personal)* setup for running **Ludus CLI** inside a containerized development environment useful to easily manage Ludus ranges.

 I use this repo as a base to start my training/test environment, the logic is pretty simple.
 I'm sharing it in case others find it useful.